View courses in

 Graduate Prerequisites: Open only to matriculated graduate students who have completed prerequisites and have passed the School of Education Literacy Test.

-Supervised student-teaching in a classroom for grades 1-6.
-Includes curriculum development, direct instruction, and evaluation of the learner.
-Open only to matriculated graduate students who have completed prerequisites and have passed the School of Education Literacy Test.
-Implementation of educational learning standards of the Massachusetts Curriculum Frameworks.
-8cr, 2nd sem.
+Supervised student teaching in a classroom for grades 1-6.
+Includes curriculum development, methods of instruction, and evaluation of the learner.
+Open only to degree candidates who have completed CH515.
+Fldwk w/ seminar.
+8 cr.

 SED CT 500: Directed Study

 Prereq: Approval of advisor.
 Signed plan of study must be submitted in advance of registration on a Directed study form obtained from the SED Office of Records.
 Student initiated directed study to be completed with faculty member.
 Var cr.

 SED CT 528: Curriculum Development in Intercultural Education

 Examines theoretical and practical aspects in the development of intercultural curriculum materials.
 Analysis of approaches to intercultural and multicultural education through the history of American schools and in other educational systems around the world.
 4 cr.